rofgmd/kevin-web-server/README.md

-# C++ Blog System
+# C++ CV System

-This is a simple C++ blog system with a custom web server.
+This is a simple C++ cv system with a custom web server.
 It uses MySQL for data storage and is built using CMake.

 ## Features

 - Lightweight web server
-- CRUD operations for blog posts
+- CRUD operations for cv posts
 - User authentication
 - Responsive design

 ## Prerequisites

 Make sure you have the following installed:

 - CMake (version 3.10 or higher)
 - MySQL
 - Docker (optional, for containerization)